floragunncom/search-guard-docs/_content/_docs_quickstart/firststeps_adding_users.md

 Search Guard can use external authentication systems like LDAP, OpenID, SAML or Kerberos for authenticating users.
 As an alternative, you can also use the **internal user database** to manage your users.

-The internal user database stores users and their credentials directly in OpenSearch/Elasticsearch.
+The internal user database stores users and their credentials directly in Elasticsearch.
 To manage users in the internal user database you have three options:

 * Configure the users, their password hashes and backend roles in the `sg_internal_users.yml` file and use the `sgctl` CLI tool to upload this configuration to your cluster (Community Edition)
 * Use the `sgctl` tool to directly add users to a running cluster (Community Edition)